 - Study Skills where you will gain essential skills for university study such as academic writing, Harvard referencing, and effectively locating and using a range of sources.

 - Tutorial sessions.
 In Tutorials we will provide guidance and support for your UCAS application for university, as well as supporting you throughout your year of study.

 You will need to organise your own relevant teaching experience in a school to take place during the January to February half term (this is a mandatory aspect of the Teaching Diplomas): you will also need to obtain a Disclosure & Barring Services (DBS) check in order to carry out your placement.

 To pursue a teaching degree, universities require GCSE grades at C or above in English and Maths as part of the entry requirements.
 GCSE English and Maths are separate qualifications from the Access Diploma so, if required, we offer additional lessons for these subjects.
 If you don't already have a C grade or above in Maths or English at GCSE, these are currently free for students over 19.
-Please contact our Guidance Centre for further details.
+Please contact our Advice & Guidance Centre for further details.
 Please note that due to the amount of work involved, we strongly recommend that you only take one GCSE at the same time as the Access Diploma.